-What is the first step to becoming a Pilates Instructor?
+What are the steps to becoming a Pilates Instructor?

-At some point during this process you should start thinking about where you might teach.
-You may be able to start teaching before you certify as an apprentice, so don’t wait to take the initiative to begin.
+At some point during this process you should start thinking about where you might do your teaching and what type of clients you would ideally like to work with.
+You may be able to start teaching soon after, or even while you complete your program.
+For many students this can happen before they certify so don’t wait to take the initiative to begin.
 This is where you will really learn to be a teacher.
-There are so many ways to be a Pilates teacher, so many different populations and organizations where you can teach.
-Look for the place that you think will work for you at this point in your career.
-This might be a dedicated Pilates studio, a dance studio, the local gym, or a senior center.
-The key is to find a place that will allow you to begin practice teaching.
+There are many ways to be a Pilates teacher, and many different organizations where you can teach.
+Look for the place that will work for you at this point in your career.
+This might be a dedicated Pilates studio, a dance studio, the local gym, a community center, or a senior center.
+The key is to find a place that will allow you to begin your teaching practice.

 Who can become a Pilates instructor?